MolBIFFM/diana/README.md

     }
 ]
 ```
-If `true`, assess overrepresentation, otherwise underrepresentation.
-The default
+If `true`, assess enrichment, otherwise depletion.
+The default setting is
-setting is `true`.
+`true`.

 ```json
 [